 Once you report your experience to school officials, your school should take one to six months to conduct an investigation.
 In the meantime, you can still report the incident to local police so they can pursue criminal charges against the perpetrator.
 During the investigation, the school may be able to help you relocate to a safe place and enroll in counseling.

 After reporting the incident to the school and police department, you should contact an experienced sexual assault attorney.
 Hiring a lawyer to look into your case can protect your rights and hold the perpetrator responsible for civil (financial) damages in addition to possible criminal penalties.
 A civil lawsuit can be the only way to obtain restitution for your medical bills, pain and suffering, lost enjoyment of life, and psychological distress.
 Further, the standard of proof in a civil case is easier to satisfy than in a criminal case, where the accused must be found guilty beyond a reasonable doubt.

 The outcome of any criminal charges or litigation has no effect on your ability to bring a successful civil claim.
 In other words, if prosecutors decide there is not enough evidence to charge the perpetrator with a crime, or if charges are later dropped, or if the outcome of a future trial acquits the perpetrator of the charges, you can still file and win a civil suit, so you should not let that discourage you from seeking compensation for your injuries.

 Contact Us Today to Discuss Your College Campus Sexual Assault Case

-At Rosenfeld Injury Lawyers LLC, we help campus sexual assault victims fight for justice.
-We have the personnel, resources, and compassion to guide you through the civil claims process.
-Contact us for a free legal consultation at our Chicago, Illinois law office.
-Our consultations are always 100% confidential.
+At Rosenfeld Injury Lawyers, we help campus sexual assault victims fight for justice.
+We have the personnel, resources, and compassion to guide you through the entire civil claims process.
+Contact usfor a free, confidential consultation.